kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

 First run the mailbox controller, long for it to create the mailbox workspaces; it does not need to keep running, you can ^C it.
-This should not take long, and do not expect an explicit ackowledgement on the console.
+This should not take long, and do not expect an explicit acknowledgement on the console.
 You can check for their existence by doing `kubectl get workspaces` while in the ESPW.